oasisprotocol/old-docs/src/operators/amber-network.md

 The Oasis Protocol Foundation will plan to delegate up to 50% of its available tokens based on successful completion and staking reward rankings from the Oasis Amber Network as well as availability rankings and overall track record.
-**(NOTE: Initial delegation will be for at least 6 month and is contingent on commission rates that are +/- 10% of the weighted median network commission rate and no greater than 30%, and high uptime performance.)**
+**(NOTE: Initial delegation will be for at least 6 months and is contingent on commission rates that are +/- 10% of the weighted median network commission rate and no greater than 30%, and high uptime performance.)**